ComradDoge/DogeEU4/README.md

 - Minor fixes
 - Additional Advisors due to IDV, in process of nerfing them/cleaning them
+- Added a chinese lost colony on the west coast

 [h2] Things that are broken [/h2]
 - The Macrobuilder is still in the process of completion, need to fix stuff and give support for lower resolutions.